W5DEV/python-legends-and-legacies/README.md

 - ~~Determine ability modifiers~~
 - ~~Create an option to take equipment based on class and background~~
 - ~~Flesh out equipment options other than weapons and armor~~
-- Allow player to equip/ready weapons, equipment and armor
+- ~~Allow player to equip/ready weapons, equipment and armor~~
-- Calculate armor class based on currently equipped armor
+- ~~Calculate armor class based on currently equipped armor~~
-- Calculate weight based on current equipment and implement encumbrance
+- ~~Add a system for leveling up based on experience points~~
+- ~~Add a system for calculating hit points and health~~

 ### Phase 2: Storytelling

-- Create a basic story that allows a player to make choices
+- Create a basic story and story engine that allows a player to make choices
 - Add branching paths based on player choices
 - Add random encounters

-### Phase 3: Combat
+### Phase 3: Combat and Mechanics

 - Create a basic combat system which allows the player to make moves based on their class, race, equipment, and abilities
 - Make combat turn-based, which accounts for player and enemy actions
 - Add a system for calculating damage based on weapons, abilities, and armor
-- ~~Add a system for calculating hit points and health~~
+- Calculate weight based on current equipment and implement encumbrance

 ### Phase 4: Leveling Up

 - Create a system for gaining experience points for key moments in the story, or for key events
-- ~~Add a system for leveling up based on experience points~~
 - Add a system for gaining new abilities, spells, or feats based on level

 ### Phase 5: Testing